samuelassuncao978/samuelassuncao978/README.md

+                                                                                   Hi there 👋, I'm Samuel Assuncao 🗝️ About Me

 - 👋 Hi, I’m @samuelassuncao978
 - 💼 Always looking for a new better job
 - 👀 I am a Full Stack developer with 9 years of experience in web development with top frameworks like PHP, Python, Laravel, Symfony 4, JavaScript, Nuxt.js, Angular, Vue.js, React Js, and HTML5/CSS3/Tailwind CSS,